jsguides

 }

-But what if generating each number takes time — maybe you are fetching from an API or reading from a large file?
-Regular generators cannot handle asynchronous operations inside:
+But what if generating each number takes time, such as fetching from an API or reading from a large file?
+Regular generators cannot handle asynchronous operations inside.
+The await keyword is not valid inside a regular generator function, and trying to combine async with yield produces a syntax error:

 // This does not work as you might expect